Whenever we launch a new product on Amazon, we first perform extensive keyword research to find out which keywords generate the most sales.

-If you don't have a keyword in your listing, you won't get indexed.
-The result is that Amazon users can't find your product when they're searching for it.
+That's because you have to include every single keyword into your listing to get indexed for it.
+If you don't mention a keyword in your listing, you won't get indexed for it.
+Accordingly, Amazon users can't find your product when they're searching for it.

-In fact, when you don't know all the relevant keywords, you're going to loose a lot of money.
+If you don't know all the relevant keywords, you're going to loose a lot of money.

 Fortunately, there's one simple solution to this problem.

-In this post, I will teach you how to get the best results and outperform your competitors by using Cerebro.
+Whenever we do keyword research, we use Helium 10 Cerebro to find out all of our competitor's keywords.
+In this post, I will teach you how to get the best results and outperform your competitors using Cerebro.

-That's actually pretty easy.
+That's pretty easy.

 Do this with each keyword and note down the ASINs of the top 10 products of each keyword.

-In this case, you have to crop down your list size to 75 or 50 or 25 or 10 or 5 depending on the size of your niche.
+What could happen is that there aren't 100 products similar to yours.
+In this case, you have to crop down the list size to 75, 50, 25, and so on.
+It depends on the size of your niche.

 When you're finished, head over to the next step.